starlys/RetroDRY/documentation/2server.md

 -   Use these annotations on the Daton class or any nested child row classes (anything that derives from Row)

     -   SqlTableName(TableName) - only necessary if the SQL table name is different than the class name

+    -   SqlFrom(fromClause) - only for viewons, and only for joined queries.
+For example, use this to specify a join in the form "x inner join y on x.id=y.id".
+Then in your list of columns, you need to specify SqlTableName on the columns where the column name exists in both of the join tables.

     -   Prompt - defines the default natural language prompt for the daton.
 For whole-table persistons, it should be plural at the top level (such as "Contact types"); for row declarations within datons, it should be singular, not plural.

     -   ParentKey - used to name the colun in this table that matches the primary key of the parent table in the same daton.
 Required on all tables except the main table.
 Note that the column should not be declared in the class at all since that would be redundant.

 -   Use annotations on columns, from the System.ComponentModel.DataAnnotations namespace